usnistgov/ARIAC/docs/competition/challenges.rst

 Detecting Faulty Parts
 ----------------------------

 The quality control sensor located above each AGV is capable of detecting faulty parts.
 A quality check can be performed by calling the `/ariac/perform_quality_check` service with an order ID argument.
+When a faulty part is detected, the :term:`CCS<Competitor Control System>` has to discard the part and replace it with a new part.
+The new part will automatically be set to non-faulty by the :term:`AM<ARIAC Manager>`.

 .. caution::
   This service can be called only once for each order ID.